 June 12 - Old address books.

-June 12 – Page through old address books for names of past generations’ friends and neighbors.
-Then look up the surnames in a modern telephone book and see if you can find descendants to call or e-mail.
+telephone book and see if you can find descendants to call or e-mail.

 I don't even keep my own old address books.
 I am always updating my address books and removing deceased relatives.
 I wish I had known this tip when my mother died, and perhaps I would have such a valuable address book.